jappeace/jappeaceApplication/content/server-side-rendering-reflex.md

 [WidgetMonad](https://hackage.haskell.org/package/reflex-dom-core-0.5/docs/src/Reflex.Dom.Old.html#MonadWidgetConstraints)
 and replace it with the underlying builders.
-We do this because the WidgetMonad has a nasty equality constraint on GhcjsDomSpace that prevents the use of staticRender:
+We do this because the WidgetMonad has a nasty equality constraint on GhcjsDomSpace that prevents the use of `renderStatic`:

 ```haskell
 type MonadWidgetConstraints t m =